Declaring the Major in Data Science

 If you are a student currently enrolled in courses at Northwestern University, please follow the steps outlined below to declare the Major in Data Science

-Step 2: Review your overall academic plan for your time at Northwestern.
-Determine the number of courses you still need to take in order to fulfill all Major requirements.
-Also consider any off-campus educational experiences that you are interested in pursuing or that are required for another major (such as study abroad or Chicago Field Studies) and that might restrict the number of quarters you have remaining to complete all courses for the Major.
-If you have already declared other majors or minors, please review Weinberg’s double counting rules so that you are aware of which requirements for your other majors/minors will and will not count towards a Major in Data Science: https://weinberg.northwestern.edu/undergraduate/degree/double-counting-faq.html
+Step 3: Review your overall academic plan for your time at Northwestern.
+Determine the number of courses you still need to take in order to fulfill all major requirements.
+Also consider any off-campus educational experiences that you are interested in pursuing or that are required for another major (such as study abroad or Chicago Field Studies) and that might restrict the number of quarters you have remaining to complete all courses for the major.
+If you have already declared other majors or minors, please review Weinberg’s double counting rules so that you are aware of which requirements for your other majors/minors will and will not count towards a Data Science major.

 If you have questions about timeline or viability, we recommend you meet with your academic advisor to discuss options.

 Step 8: Submission of declaration.
-After your advising appointment with the Director of Data Science and after you have successfully completed all 3 required fundamental courses (with a grade of C- or better), Deric Holloway will submit your signed declaration form to Weinberg.
+After your advising appointment with the Director of Undergraduate Studies and after you have successfully completed all 3 required fundamental courses (with a grade of C- or better), Deric Holloway will submit your signed declaration form to Weinberg.
 Please allow 3-5 business days for processing.
-Once you show in CAESAR as having declared the Major, you will be able to register for STAT courses restricted to Data Science Majors and be eligible for pre-registration for select STAT courses.
+Once you show in CAESAR as having declared the major, you will be able to register for STAT courses restricted to Data Science majors and be eligible to pre-register for select STAT courses.

 Steps for Incoming Transfer Students

 Step 1: Meet with your Academic Advisor.
-Before attempting to declare the Major in Data Science, all incoming transfer students should meet with their school Academic Advisor to make sure they understand the requirements for graduation and to discuss their desired majors, minors, and certificates with their Advisor to determine what is viable within their time at Northwestern.
+Before attempting to declare the Data Science major, all incoming transfer students should meet with their school Academic Advisor to make sure they understand the requirements for graduation and to discuss their desired majors, minors, and certificates with their Advisor to determine what is viable within their time at Northwestern.

 Step 2: Resolve any needed transfer credit articulation changes (if applicable).
 Per the Northwestern Registrar, “Transfer credits may appear as a specific Northwestern course (i.e. PSYCHOLOGY 110), as an unspecified course at a particular level with a department (i.e. BIOL_SCI 1XX), or as general credit (i.e. GEN_CRED 1XX).
 The subject and level of the course is determined as closely as possible after reviewing publicly available materials, such as course descriptions, to compare the prior courses with the curriculum at Northwestern.
 A student can work with the relevant department to seek approval for a different articulation after the evaluation is complete, if that seems warranted.” https://www.registrar.northwestern.edu/registration-graduation/transfer-and-test-credit/incoming-transfer-students.html